$L$-theory Characteristic Classes: Lg -theory with Lg coefficient

-\begin{proof}[Sketch Proof of Lemma \ref{Keyproduct}] There is an equivalence between Poincar\'e quadratic chains and nonsingular symmetric or skew-symmetric quadratic forms on free finitely generated abelian groups or finite abelian groups respectively (\cite{Ranicki1981}).
-There is also a similar statement for Poincar\'e symmetric chains.
+\begin{proof}[Sketch Proof of Lemma \ref{Keyproduct}] There is a correspondence between bordism classes of Poincar\'e symmetric or quadratic chains and the Witt group of nonsingular (skew-)symmetric or (skew-)quadratic forms on abelian groups (which are free finitely generated or finite abelian group respectively) (\cite[Proposition 4.2.1]{Ranicki1981}).